cbellina-chwy/cloudwatch-log-aggregator/README.md

 Install `go` using brew: `brew install go`.

-Build project and resolve dependencies: `go mod init cloudwatch-log-aggregator`
+Initialize the project: `go mod init cloudwatch-log-aggregator`

+Resolve dependencies: `go mod tidy`

 Build the binaries by running the included build script: `./build.sh`.
+T

-This will create target binaries for Mac, Windows and Linux.
+This will create target binaries for Mac, Windows and Linux under the `binaries` folder.

 ## Running

-### AWS Login
+### Setting up AWS credentials

 You will need active AWS credentials set as environment variables in order to run the project.